BLuckoo/Mapping_Earthquakes/README.md

 To access the website, please [Click Here](https://bluckoo.github.io/Mapping_Earthquakes_Challenge/).

-The map is interactive and the user can use the toggle button on the upper right of the page to select the following:
+The map is interactive and the user can select the following from the toggle button:

 - Type of view:
   - Streets - daylight map showing a map of the world with the country names;